 We listen.
 We didn't just build an Orbitmuse website — we've crafted an entirely new ecosystem where Space Exploration researchers and entrepreneurs can dream.
 Our team is always watching over the platform and reviewing reports from the community.
 Our community helps us make sure this is the safest, most effective platform around.

 We monitor the system.
-Our team uses complex algorithms, automated tools, and human eyes to identify and investigate suspicious activity on projects.
+Our team uses complex algorithms, automated tools, and human eyes to identify and investigate suspicious activity on campaigns.

 We take action.
 Sometimes that just means asking someone to fix a problem.
-But when we find users or projects that abuse the system, we don't hesitate to suspend them.
+But when we find users or campaigns that abuse the system, we don't hesitate to suspend them.

 General security tips